schoon3r/schoon3r.github.io/blue_htb.md

 ---

 <h3 align="center">
-Blue is a Windows 7 machine that has a the infamous Eternal Blue vulnerability
+Blue is a Windows 7 machine that has the infamous Eternal Blue vulnerability
 </h3>

 # Enumeration